A+ Certification All-in-One For Dummies

-Before you take the A+ Certification exam, you'll want to review some of the major Windows concepts such as boot files, recovery tools, RAID types, and troubleshooting utilities.
-You will also need to understand hardware specs for bus architectures, USB, FireWire, and POST messages.
+The A+ Certification All-in-One For Dummies online cheat sheet gives you quick facts to remember on test day to help you answer questions found on the A+ Certification Exams.
+Before the A+ Exams, you’ll want to review some of the major Windows concepts such as boot files, recovery tools, RAID types, and troubleshooting utilities.
+You will also need to understand hardware specifications for bus architectures, USB, FireWire, and POST messages.
 Finally, be sure you know common best practices for securing your environment.

 Windows Recovery Tools for the A+ Certification Exams

 One of the hardest tasks to perform when troubleshooting a system is fixing a system that will not boot.
-The A+ Certification exams expect you to be comfortable with the different recovery tools available in Windows.
-This table reviews popular recovery tools and specifies where you can find the recovery tool — be sure to know these for the exam.
+The A+ Certification Exams expect you to be comfortable with the different recovery tools available in Windows.
+This table reviews popular recovery tools and specifies where you can find the recovery tool — be sure to know these for the A+ Exam.

 |Recovery Console||Command line interface for troubleshooting disk issues and boot problems||Boot off the Windows installation CD or using the boot menu if preinstalled|

 |Repair Mode||Provides access to GUI and command line recovery tools||Boot off the Vista installation CD|

 |Restore points||A snap-shot of a system’s configuration; used to revert to a system’s state before a driver or software was installed||From the Start menu, select All Programs→Accessories→System Tools→System Restore.
 Select Restore My Computer to an Earlier Time and click Next.
 Choose your desired restore point and click Next, and then click Next again.
 Windows will now boot to that restore point.